DaGooseYT/SMT-PBTS/README.md

 ## Enclosure

-Enclosure demensions are as follows (when looking at the front & in inches.
+- Enclosure demensions are as follows (when looking at the front & in inches.
 Sorry metric users you will have to convert the measurements on your own!): Length: 10.5, Width: 4.25, Depth: 3.5
-The port of the enslosure is simply a PVC pipe with a inner diameter of 0.5 inches and is 9.75 inches in length.
+- The port of the enslosure is simply a PVC pipe with a inner diameter of 0.5 inches and is 9.75 inches in length (port tuning is between 39Hz - 40Hz.
+Due to Hoffman's Iron Law, the speaker will suffer in efficiency but will have a deep frequency response.
+-

 ## Drivers